joannakl/cs102/syllabus.markdown

 # Absences (excused and unexcused)
 ---

-I generally do not take attendance, although, if you miss too many sessions, we will notice.
+We generally do not take attendance, although, if you miss too many sessions, we will notice.

 If you __miss an in-class quiz__ (for any reason), you will get a chance to make it up by writing a summary of the lecture that you missed and submitting it for evaluation.
 You will need to watch the lecture recording and write a few paragraph long summary.
+(This needs to be a summary written in your own words, not a transcript of parts of the lecture.)

 The exams can be made up only in case of an excused absence with appropriate documentation.

 If you will miss an exam due to a religious observance, please familiarize yourself with [University Calendar Policy on Religious Holidays](https://goo.gl/e6NHDe) and talk to me well in advance to come up with alternative arrangements.
--->

 # Recitations
 ---